Old Fashioned Banana Pudding Recipe (Homemade Cups)

 Can I scald the milk in a microwave?

 Yes you can.
-Use a microwave safe bowl and microwave on medium high for about 3-4 minutes, stirring 5-6 times in between to distribute heat evenly.
-When small bubble form at the sides, it’s done.
+Use a microwave-safe bowl and microwave on medium high for about 3-4 minutes, stirring 5-6 times in between to distribute heat evenly.
+When small bubbles form at the sides, it’s done.
 180F/82C.

 Are there different ways to make banana pudding?